Skip to main content

 Traces

 Every span carries langwatch.{vk_id, project_id, team_id, organization_id}.
-The gateway ships all spans to a single OTel endpoint (GATEWAY_OTEL_DEFAULT_ENDPOINT); LangWatch ingest reads langwatch.project_id off each span and files the trace under the owning project.
-Tenant isolation is enforced at the ingest layer: a span’s project_id must match a project the gateway is authorized to write to (validated via the VK’s provider binding at bundle-resolve time), and ClickHouse storage partitions on TenantId with middleware-enforced predicates on every query.
+The gateway ships all spans to a single OTel endpoint (GATEWAY_OTEL_DEFAULT_ENDPOINT); LangWatch ingest reads langwatch.project_id off each span and files the trace under the owning project (or the org’s internal_governance project for TEAM/ORG-scoped VKs without a single project).
+Tenant isolation is enforced at the ingest layer: a span’s project_id must resolve from the VK’s scope cascade at bundle-resolve time, and ClickHouse storage partitions on TenantId with middleware-enforced predicates on every query.
 Implication: a bug or data leak in one project’s span payload cannot land in another project’s LangWatch UI.
 Cross-project queries are impossible from the gateway side.

 Upstream providers

-2. Gateway data-plane — the bundle returned by /config/:vk_id contains only the providers bound to that VK.
-The gateway has no way to reach a different project’s provider even if a request is maliciously crafted.
+2. Gateway data-plane, the bundle returned by /config/:vk_id contains only the ModelProviders eligible for that VK’s scope cascade.
+The gateway has no way to reach an out-of-scope provider even if a request is maliciously crafted.

 Budgets & debits